-Macular degeneration is a common condition, often asymptomatic, which affects older individuals increasingly after the age of 60.
+Macular degeneration is a common condition, often asymptomatic early on, which affects older individuals increasingly after the age of 60.
 The macula is the center of the retina in the back of the eye and is responsible for the central part of the vision allowing us to read and see fine detail.
 With age, this central portion of the retina can undergo degenerative changes which, if severe, can lead to loss of central vision.

-Early on, dry macular degeneration may not affect the vision, but in more severe cases the vision can become blurred or blind spots or blank areas may appear in the central vision.
-There is no known effective way of improving dry macular degeneration, but it has been proven that antioxidants lutein and zeathanthin, Zinc and vitamins E, and C, in specific doses, can slow its progress and reduce the risk of vision loss.
+Early on, dry macular degeneration may not affect the vision, but in more severe cases, vision can become blurred or blank areas may appear in the central vision.
+There is no known effective way of improving dry macular degeneration, but it has been proven that antioxidants lutein and zeathanthin, Zinc and vitamins E, and C, in specific doses, can slow progression and reduce the risk of vision loss.